kirtibhandari/Cryptocurrencies_Data_Analysis/README.md

 ## **Summary**
-From the above scatter plot, we can clearly depict that there are Clusters of coins,, which are divided in 4 different classes to choose from, for Total coins Supplied and Total Coins mined.
+From the above scatter plot, we can clearly depict that there are Clusters of coins, which are divided in 4 different classes to choose from, for Total coins Supplied and Total Coins mined.

 We are able to find which coins performed better than others and we have cluster of various currencies which can be recommended to the client to convince them to invest into these recommended ones to stand at a profitable position than some of the expensive ones in the market.